ittner/signal-sticker-tool/README.md

     pip3 install https://github.com/ittner/signal-sticker-tool/archive/master.zip

 This assumes pip3 is installed and configured.
-You may also want to install in a isolated virtual environment, with:
+You may also want to install in an isolated virtual environment, with:

     python3 -m my-venv
     . my-venv/bin/activate